 INGREDIENTS: Sweet- Pork, Salt, Spices, Sugar.
 Hot- Pork, Salt, Paprika, Fennel, Spices

 Both sausages are packed in either Hog or Sheep Casings

 This is one of the great French potato preparations.
 As with all my specialty products I spare no expense to prepare the highest quality product possible.
 To be sure this is not a diet potato in fact it’s a bit decadent but oh so delicious.
 I use heavy cream, whole milk, fresh thyme, fresh rosemary, shallots, garlic and a lot of Asiago, Fontina, Parmesan, and Provolone cheeses.

-Cooking instructions- These are the exact same cooking instructions as my Mac+ Cheese.
-Take them directly from the freezer and put in micro for 2 minutes.
+Cooking instructions- Take them directly from the freezer and put in micro for 2 minutes.
 Then with a fork just pop out the block of potatoes (they come right out) and place on a cookie sheet.
-Bake uncovered for 50 minutes in a preheated 350°f oven and serve.
-Watch the happy faces.
+Bake uncovered for 45 minutes in a preheated 350°f oven and serve.